immunomind/immundata/README.md

     3) more complex compute that requires a function to apply to values and is probably not supported by `duckplyr`.
 See the [🧠 Advanced Topics](#-advanced-topics) for more details.

+5)  **Annotate:**

-5)  **Annotate** – `annotate_immundata` joins the computed values back to the initial dataset using the identifiers.
+    `annotate_immundata` joins the computed values back to the initial dataset using the identifiers.
 If you already have identifiers, you can simply use `annotate_cells` or `annotate_receptors`.

+6)  **Export:**

-6)  **Export** – `write_annotations` optionally, writes the annotated data back to the cell-level dataset (Seurat / AnnData) for the subsequent analysis.
+    `write_annotations` optionally, writes the annotated data back to the cell-level dataset (Seurat / AnnData) for the subsequent analysis.
 Additionally, you could write the immundata itself to disk if needed.

 ## 💾 Ingestion